Yellow-Jacket-Trainers/pokemon-frontend/userstories.md

 ### User Story 4

-#### As a user, I want to know that
+#### As a user, I want to know that my Pokemon team is unique to me and cannot be altered by other users.

 ##### Feature Tasks:

-Admin can choose which users schedules to view/edit Show the options for all employees schedules
-Select ability to have recurring schedules
-Save schedule changes
+- Add auth0 authentication on login as a requirement to access the site features.
+- Utilize unique identifiers for Pokemon selected on a user favorite team and retrieve those Pokemon upon successful login.
+- STRETCH: Use auth0 to validate multiple different Pokemon teams per user.

 ##### Acceptance Tests:

-Ensure that the employee the admin picked links to the correct schedule Ensure the scheduling does not interfere with requested time off Ensure that the schedules successfully save into database Provide error message and abort transaction if system becomes unavailable
+- When logging into the main page with auth0 the user's previous team comes up.
+- If the user does not log in with auth0, they are denied access to the main page.
+- If the user is logging in for the first time, there will be no saved teams from other users displayed.

 ### User Story 5

-#### As an administrative user, I want the ability to modify all employee’s schedules.
+#### As a visitor to the site, I want to see information about the team who made the project.

 ##### Feature Tasks:

-Admin can choose which users schedules to view/edit Show the options for all employees schedules
-Select ability to have recurring schedules
-Save schedule changes
+- Build an About Me page with biographical info about the developers.
+- Include pictures and a brief bio of each contributor to the project.
+- STRETCH: Use Pokemon styled images for each contributor.

 ##### Acceptance Tests:

-Ensure that the employee the admin picked links to the correct schedule Ensure the scheduling does not interfere with requested time off Ensure that the schedules successfully save into database Provide error message and abort transaction if system becomes unavailable
+- The about-me page is accessible upon login and is of the same style as the rest of the site.
+- Professional images and bios are included for each contributor.